deegha/noontest/README.md

 ### Overview

 - This simple demo app is created with a python back end and rect js front end
+- You might need to install python on your machine
 - Back end API consumes Instagrams public API so all the data will be held on Insagrame
 - API serves data for a particular hash tag from my personal instagrme account
 - This developer app is still in sandbox mode, so there is a limittion of 30 requests per hour for image likes endpoint `use it wisely ;)`